🎉Grand Opening: June 2026

 The composite resin is then applied in layers.
 Each layer is carefully sculpted and shaped by the dentist to achieve the desired form and contour.
 A special curing light is used to harden each layer before the next is applied.
 Once the shaping is complete, the bonded area is trimmed and polished to create a smooth, natural-looking finish.

 For many patients, the procedure does not require local anaesthetic, particularly when no drilling or significant enamel removal is involved.
+However, your dentist will discuss comfort options with you based on your specific treatment plan.
 The length of the appointment depends on how many teeth are being treated and the complexity of the cosmetic changes required.

 The Science Behind Composite Resin and Tooth Structure

 Each tooth is made up of several layers.
 The outermost layer — enamel — is the hardest substance in the human body.
 Beneath the enamel lies dentine, a slightly softer and more sensitive layer.
-When cosmetic imperfections affect the enamel surface, composite bonding can restore the appearance without needing to penetrate deeper into the tooth structure.
+When cosmetic imperfections affect the enamel surface, such as chips or worn edges, composite bonding can restore the appearance without needing to penetrate deeper into the tooth structure.

 Why Patients Choose Composite Bonding Over Other Options